babelsociety/website/content/blog/beyond-market-economy/index.md

 The stock market increases mostly due to speculation rather than creation of real value.
 We should always remember the [Wall Street Crash of 1929](https://en.wikipedia.org/wiki/Wall_Street_Crash_of_1929) and the [Financial crisis of 2008](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%932008).

-Many of those manipulation are being revamped in the more recent crypto-currency market, such as the "pump & dump": a wealthy, organized group of buyers start buying lots of crypto and generate transactions to artificially increase the coin value (pump); once the price is high enough, it will attract more naïve people and allow the initial buyers to sell their cryptos for a big profit (dump).
+Many of these manipulations are being revamped in the more recent crypto-currency market, such as the "pump & dump": a wealthy, organized group of buyers start buying lots of crypto and generate transactions to artificially increase the coin value (pump); once the price is high enough, it will attract more naïve people and allow the initial buyers to sell their cryptos for a big profit (dump).
 Those people who buy high may even be tricked to believe they are part of the "pump" scheme, while in all effect being victim of the dump.

 When "[pump & dump](https://en.wikipedia.org/wiki/Pump_and_dump)" is combined with "[short selling](https://en.wikipedia.org/wiki/Short_%28finance%29)" we have the "[short squeeze](https://en.wikipedia.org/wiki/Short_squeeze)", which recently caused quite some trouble to hedge-funds during the [Gamestop short squeeze](https://en.wikipedia.org/wiki/GameStop_short_squeeze).